 Pelvic Floor and Deep Core Rapport Series

-An 8 lesson Feldenkrais Awareness Through Movement Series with Sarah Baumert
+An Online Feldenkrais Awareness Through Movement Course with Sarah Baumert

 For both men and women, improving the ability to both relax and engage the pelvic floor and the deep abdominal muscles can have positive effects and create a marked improvement for: